the pw

 2018 / 2019 season

-YELLOW FACE by David Henry Hwang, directed by Kai Barshack ’20.
-The play follows Hwang and his misadventures after he accidentally casts a White actor, who he mistakenly believes is Asian, in the Asian lead role of his new play.
+YELLOW FACE by David Henry Hwang, directed by Kai Barshack ’20. *** The play follows Hwang and his misadventures after he accidentally casts a White actor, who he mistakenly believes is Asian, in the Asian lead role of his new play.
 Yellow Face turns our assumptions about what it means to be of a particular race, nationality, or community on their heads.
 The play interrogates issues of identity, representation, political persecution, and how all these things are reflected in the media.
-Heavily awarded (an Obie Award winner and a Pulitzer finalist) Yellow Face explores these themes as a fast-paced comedy that leaves everyone laughing and lets no one off the hook.
-Featuring: Ani Pula Charlie Stewart Galen Tiong Gavin Petty Samuel Rhee Samuel Blustein Sunny Snell Zoë Koss Production Team: Director: Kai Barshack Stage Manager: Bailey Jones Assistant Stage Managers: Noah Medina, Mikaela Magpali Production Manager: Eleanor Avril Technical Director: Carmen Horn Assistant Technical Directors: Mara Jovanovic, Zach Ngin Set Design: Caitlin Takeda Lighting Design: Claire Chen Assistant Lighting Design: Alex Purdy Sound Design: Grant MacFaddin Assistant Sound Design: Kishanee Haththotuwegama Costume Design: Sofia Michaelides Assistant Costume Design: Erica Wei Properties Design: Lauren Lubeck Dramaturg: Yong Hui Chin Drums: Tommaso Bernadini Executive Producers: Isabel Brodsky, Finch Collins Image Credit: Erin Malimban (poster design) and Keri Brooks (photography)
+Yellow Face explores these themes as a fast-paced comedy that leaves everyone laughing and lets no one off the hook. *** Featuring: Ani Pula Charlie Stewart Galen Tiong Gavin Petty Samuel Rhee Samuel Blustein Sunny Snell Zoë Koss Production Team: Stage Managed by Bailey Jones Assistant Stage Managed by Noah Medina, Mikaela Magpali Production Managed by Eleanor Avril Technical Direction by Carmen Horn Assistant Technical Direction by Mara Jovanovic, Zach Ngin Set Design by Caitlin Takeda Lighting Design by Claire Chen Assistant Lighting Design by Alex Purdy Sound Design by Grant MacFaddin Assistant Sound Design by Kishanee Haththotuwegama Costume Design by Sofia Michaelides Assistant Costume Design byErica Wei Properties Design by Lauren Lubeck Dramaturg by Yong Hui Chin Drums by Tommaso Bernadini Photography by Keri Brooks Poster Design by Erin Malimban Executive Produced by Isabel Brodsky, Finch Collins

-HOUSE ARREST written and directed by Iris Cronin ’19.
-A lonely god A lovely girl A missing flyer A funeral pyre it happens the way all stories happen which is to say it doesn’t.
+HOUSE ARREST written and directed by Iris Cronin ’19. *** A lonely god A lovely girl A missing flyer A funeral pyre it happens the way all stories happen which is to say it doesn’t.
 The play is a surreal, suburban, dreamlike reimagining of the myth of Hades and Persephone.
 A young woman, Baby’s Breath, has been taken and hidden by Handsome Ghost, a lonely and enigmatic companion who has been visiting her since childhood.
 He keeps her captive in a dollhouse, held under an amnesiac spell, content and unaware of her captivity.
-Until, suddenly, she starts to remember.
-Production Managers: Bailey Jones, Caroline Finken
+Until, suddenly, she starts to remember. *** Production Managed by Bailey Jones and Caroline Finken

 DANCEDEVIL was a story, told with movement, about intergenerational mental health, navigating the diaspora and being trans, recollecting our childhoods and imaging our healing.
 Choreographed by Brian Solomon '19.